syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 The Needle values can be assigned using Values property in Needle.

-You can customize the needles in Radial Gauge by using the following code example.
+You can customize the needles in RadialGauge by using the following code example.

 {% tabs %}